Barbara Noda

-Barbara Noda is a third generation Japanese American poet born on January 14, 1953.
+Barbara Noda (January 14, 1953), is a third generation Japanese American poet.
+Noda draws upon her experience as a Japanese American Lesbian and Feminism, and also advocates for LGBTQ rights in the San Francisco Bay Area.

+Career

 She is a contributor to the renowned feminist collection, This Bridge Called My Back.
 She wrote the passage in section four of This Bridge Called My Back entitled Lowriding Through the Women's Movement.
-In 1979, she published a collection of poems entitled Strawberries that was published by Shameless Hussy Press.
-Noda draws upon her experience as a Japanese American Lesbian and Feminism.
-These are Noda's only two publications, however today she advocates for LGBT rights in the San Francisco Bay Area.